< Muscles >

 Fig. 3-30.
 Tributaries of the superior vena cava.

 On each side, the subclavian vein (Figs. 3-11,29) meets the internal jugular vein (Fig. 4-10) to form the brachiocephalic vein.
 The bilateral brachiocephalic veins join to become the superior vena cava.
-The superior vena cava is shifted to the right as will be clear during dissection (Fig. 5-13).
+The superior vena cava is slightly shifted to the right to approach the right atrium (Fig. 5-13).

 The external and internal jugular veins have different patterns from the external and internal carotid arteries (Fig. 3-27).
 If they had same pattern, the different terms (jugular, carotid) with the same meaning (neck) would not be used.